• Skip to primary navigation

 • Try different varieties like dark chocolate, semi-sweet chocolate, or flavored chocolate bars like mint or orange-infused chocolate.
 Gone are the days of limited options.

 • Incorporate additional fillings.
-Add a sprinkle of sea salt, mix in crushed pretzels for a salty crunch, or add a dollop of raspberry jam for a fruity surprise.
+Add a sprinkle of sea salt, mix in crushed pretzels for a salty crunch, or add a dollop of raspberry jam.

-• Get creative with toppings and decorations.
-Sprinkle coconut flakes or cacao nibs on top for added texture.
-You can also drizzle melted vegan white chocolate or create decorative swirls with dark chocolate.
+• Add toppings and decorations.
+Sprinkle coconut flakes or peanuts on top for added texture.
+You can also drizzle melted vegan white chocolate on top or create decorative swirls.

 How to Make Vegan Peanut Butter Cups

-These are simple to make and ready in just a few minutes.
+These are simple to make and ready fast.
 See the recipe card for details.

 • Refrigeration: Refrigeration can help keep them firm.
 Place them in the refrigerator in an airtight container or cover them tightly with plastic wrap.
 Allow them to come to room temperature for a few minutes before serving.